Neck and neck: Nothing between National and Labour-Greens in latest poll

 Forty per cent (up 4 percentage points) were optimistic about the economy, more than the 34 per cent (down 1 percentage point) who said they were pessimistic.

-The poll followed the Government's $12 billion infrastructure announcement last month, events at Waitangi, the Government's handling of coronavirus, the furore over Radio NZ's concert programme, and the referral of the New Zealand First Foundation to the police and then the Serious Fraud Office.
+The poll followed the Government's $12 billion infrastructure announcement last month, events at Waitangi, the Government's handling of coronavirus, the furore over Radio NZ's Concert programme, and the referral of the New Zealand First Foundation to the police and then the Serious Fraud Office.

 Bridges also announced that he would not work with NZ First after September's vote.